You Can't Take It with You (play): Productions

-Film and TV adaptations
+Film, radio and TV adaptations

 The play was the basis for the 1938 film directed by Frank Capra.
 The film cast included James Stewart, Jean Arthur, Lionel Barrymore, Edward Arnold, Spring Byington, Ann Miller, Dub Taylor, Charles Lane, Mischa Auer, Eddie 'Rochester' Anderson, and the uncredited Arthur Murray.
 It was awarded the Academy Award for Best Picture and Best Director of 1938.
 The film version has the same overall plot and themes as the play but includes new scenes, dialogue, and slightly different characterizations, such as a side plot about Kirby Sr.'s attempt to acquire the Vanderhof house for a real estate development, and removed the side plot of Grand Duchess Olga Katrina.

+Two short-lived radio series based on the play aired in 1944 and 1951.
+The 1944 series, with Everett Sloane as Grandpa Vanderhof, ran on the Mutual network from August 27 to November 19 of that year.
+The 1951 series, with Walter Brennan as Grandpa, ran on the NBC network from May 13 to November 16 of that year.

 CBS produced a notable television adaptation of the original play in 1979.
 It featured Art Carney as Grandpa, along with Jean Stapleton, Beth Howland, Blythe Danner, Robert Mandan, Harry Morgan, Barry Bostwick, Kenneth Mars, Howard Hesseman and Polly Holliday.
 A second television adaptation was produced in 1984 by Public Broadcasting Service.
-This version, featuring Jason Robards as Grandpa was based on the Broadway revival and filmed at Royale Theatre, New York City and was included in Great Performances (November 21, 1984).
+This version, featuring Jason Robards as Grandpa, was based on the Broadway revival and filmed at Royale Theatre, New York City and was included in Great Performances (November 21, 1984).

 A syndicated situation comedy based on the play, produced by NBC, ran in the United States during the 1987–1988 season.
 Harry Morgan, who had played Mr. De Pinna in the 1979 telefilm, appeared in the series as Grandpa.